My

 the gardens of tea

-came back to Calcutta
+And I come back to Calcutta

-a part of me was lingering behind
+Though a part of me is still lingering behind

 As